Maykon-JDS/english/elementos-coesivos/causa/README.md

     The bucket overflow due to its small size.
     O balde transborda devido ao seu pequeno tamanho.

+    They estimated the distance in the absence of a ruler Eles estimaram a distancia na ausência de uma régua

 ### por causa de = because of

     this puppies are similar to each other, because they are the same breed.